Need to improve the customer experience of your website? Live chat is the perfect tool to centre the CX for your existing and potential customers.

 - Contact page: How do your customers want to connect?
 Would chat be a better option?

-Did you know that more than 50% website visitors prefer chat over any other form of communication?
+Did you know that 50% of website users prefer chat over any other form of communication?

 2. Navigation – can your customers find what they are looking for?

 The best content, messaging and call-to-actions (CTA) are wasted if they can’t be found.
 Well-thought-out architecture and navigation is an essential and vital part of any website.
 Does your site navigation make it easy for your customers to find what they want within three clicks?
 Are you moving visitors through the customer journey, enabling them to convert?